-We further report that we have obtained the information and explanations that we required for the purpose of our audit and that the consolidated financial statements include the information required by the Companies Law No. 25 of 2012, as amended, and its Executive Regulations and the Company's Articles and Memorandum of Association.
-In our opinion, proper books of account have been kept by the Company, an inventory count was carried out in accordance with recognised procedures and the accounting information given in the Board of Directors' report agrees with the books of account.
-We have not become aware of any contravention, during the year ended 31 December 2015, of the Companies Law No. 25 of 2012, as amended, and its Executive Regulations or of the Company's Articles and Memorandum of Association, that might have had a material effect on the Company's activities or on its consolidated financial position.
+We further report that we have obtained the information and explanations that we required for the purpose of our audit and consolidated financial statements include the information required by the Companies Law No. 1 of 2016 and its Executive Regulations and the Company's Memorandum of Incorporation and Articles of Association.
+In our opinion, proper books of account have been kept by the Company, an inventory count was carried out in accordance with recognized procedures and the accounting information given in the board of directors' report agrees with the books of accounts of the Company.
+We have not become aware of any violations of the provisions of the Companies Law No. 1 of 2016 and its Executive Regulations or of the Company's Memorandum of Incorporation and Articles of Association during the year ended 31 December 2016 that might have had a material effect on the business of the Group or on its consolidated financial position.

-Safi A. Al-Mutawa License No. 138 "A" of KPMG Safi Al-Mutawa & Partners Member firm of KPMG International Yahia Abdullah Al-Foudari & Partners Chartered Accountant Category (A), No. 83 Member of Kuwait Association of Accountants and Auditors Member of
+Sáfi A. Al-Mutawa License No 138 "A" of KPMG Safi Al-Mutawa & Partners Member firm of KPMG International

+Yahia Abdullah Al-Foudari & Partners Chartered Accountant Category (A), No. 83 Member of Kuwait Association of Accountants and Auditors Member of if it